kata-ai/kata-platform-docs/docs/tutorial/telegram-integration.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/3NRZcyl7erM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Telegram as one of the social media that is currently becoming citizen choice, has become an option for a brand to engage the customer.
-Therefore, this tutorial featured how to connect our chatbot to Telegram.
-In this tutorial, we will use API Bot template which is a bot to inform weather in big cities such as Jakarta, Bandung and Surabaya.
+In this tutorial, we will use API Bot template to inform weather in big cities and deploy it to Telegram.

 ## Create Chatbot

 Firstly, go to bot studio in Kata Platform and click “Create with This Template” in API Bot card.
-Fill in all fields as below
+Fill in all fields as follows:

 ![tel-1](./images/connecting-with-telegram/tel-1.png)

 Then, you have to test you chatbot by creating a deployment.
-Go to deployment menu in sidebar and click “Create Deployment”
+Go to deployment menu in sidebar and click “Create Deployment”.

 ![tel-2](./images/connecting-with-telegram/tel-2.png)